bgo-bioimagerie/platformmanager/doc/content/modules/module/com.md

 ---

-**Com module** allows you display informational messages news on your home page.
+**Com module** allows you to display informational messages news on your home page.

 ![com_module](../../../com_module_5.png)